 German prosecutor arrests head of Wirecard's Dubai unit

-BERLIN, July 6 (Reuters) - German prosecutors said on Monday they had arrested the head of a Dubai-based subsidiary of insolvent payments company Wirecard WDIG.DE, widening the circle of suspects in its fraud investigation.
+BERLIN/MUNICH, July 6 (Reuters) - German prosecutors said on Monday they had arrested the head of a Dubai-based subsidiary of Wirecard WDIG.DE, widening the circle of suspects in a multi-billion-dollar fraud investigation into the collapse of the payments company.

-The Munich prosecutor's office said in a statement that it had questioned the chief executive of Cardsystems Middle East FZ-LLC earlier in the day and arrested him on the basis of a warrant it had obtained earlier.
+The Munich prosecutor's office said in a statement it had questioned the chief executive of Cardsystems Middle East FZ-LLC earlier in the day and arrested him on the basis of a warrant.

+The executive had travelled from Dubai and turned himself in, prosecutors said, without naming him.
+Unless defendants are publicly known, their identity can be protected under German law to avoid prejudicing legal proceedings.

+The arrest was made on suspicion of conspiracy to commit fraud, attempted fraud and aiding and abetting other crimes, prosecutors said.
+Prosecutors fear there was a risk that he would flee or tamper with evidence.

 ((douglas.busvine@tr.com; +49 30 220 133 562; Reuters Messaging: douglas.busvine.thomsonreuters.com@reuters.net))